 2. Pull the thread quickly.

 With a very fast tear, the thread breaks, but the bottle does not even move. can you explain it?

 Project proposal.

-Write your own experiment using Newton's First Law.
-The chosen experiment is from: Make research: in books, on the Internet and choose one.
-Do not forget to write down the source.
-Make a list of what you need.
-Note down the procedure.
-Conduct the experiment.
-Present the experiment to your classmates or make it at home and let your parents make a video of it.
+Write your own experiment using Newton's first law.

+- 1. Make research: in books, on the Internet and choose one.
+Do not forget to write down the source. - 2.
+Make a list of what you need. - 3.
+Note down the procedure. - 4.
+Conduct the experiment. - 5.
+Present the experiment to your classmates or make it at home and let your parents make a video of it. - 6.
 What was the trickiest part?
 What have you learned?
-Materials needed: Your comments, question, observations.
-Sketch of the experiment: Procedure: